dmitry-ivanov/laravel-testing-tools/README.md

 #### `assertNotSubclassOf()`

-Check that class is not a subclass of the specified parent class:
+Assert that class is not a subclass of the given parent:

 ```php
 $this->assertNotSubclassOf(Post::class, Command::class);